Understanding ‘Probable Cause’ and How It Differs

 • Politely decline searches or answering questions without a lawyer

-• Provide false information or consent to a search without understanding the implications
+• Never provide false information or consent to a search without understanding the implications

 Remember, you have the right to remain silent and ask for an attorney.
 Exercising these rights does not imply guilt or wrongdoing.